Cárdenas, Tabasco

-Cárdenas is the second-largest city in the state of Tabasco, in southeastern Mexico.
-It lies in the northwestern part of the state, on the Gulf of Mexico coast, east of the city of Coatzacoalcos, Veracruz.
-The city is the municipal seat of Cárdenas Municipality.
+Cárdenas is the second-largest city in the Mexican state of Tabasco, in southeastern Mexico.
 At the census of 2005 the city had a population of 79,875 inhabitants, while the municipality had 219,563 inhabitants.
 There are numerous smaller communities in the municipality, but the largest are Sánchez Magallanes and Campo Magallanes.
 The area of the municipality is 2,112 km² (815.45 sq mi).

+Geography

+The city lies in the northwestern part of the state, on the Gulf of Mexico coast, east of the city of Coatzacoalcos, Veracruz.
+The city is the municipal seat of Cárdenas Municipality.